digitaldonkey/open-source-event-calendar/readme.txt

 combination of categories and tags).

 = Features =

-This plugin has many features we hope will prove useful to users,
-including:

 * Import and Export (!) of Ical feeds without additional addons.
 ** Import other calendars automatically to display in your calendar.